TYPE DESIGN INFORMATION PAGE last updated on Mon Nov 21 14:48:54 EST 2022

-Auckland, New Zealand-based creator of the free font Surak Batak.
+Creator of the free font Surak Batak.
 Kozok writes: The Batak alphabet, or surat batak, is descended ultimately from the from Brahmi script of ancient India by way of the Pallava and Old Kawi scripts.
 The Batak languages of northern Sumatra - Karo Batak, Toba Batak, Dairi Batak, Simalungun/Timur, Angkola and Mandailing Batak, and occasionally Malay.
 In most Batak communities, only the datu (priests) are able to read and write the Batak alphabet and they use it mainly for calendars and magical texts.
 This site has truetype fonts by Kozok for the Battak script: KaroNormal, MandailingNormal, PakpakNormal, SimalungunNormal, TobaNormal, VariantsNormal.
-Uli Kozok is Assistant Professor in Indonesian, Hawaiian and Indo-Pacific Languages and Literatures at the University of Hawai'i at Manoa.
-[Google] [More] ⦿

 Visage Type (Subtle Studios)

 Visage Type (now Subtle Studios) was a small foundry by Hawaiian designer Todd Masui.
 It made fonts such as Vestige (great handwriting!), Quiver, Rota (1999), Brevier (2000), Monodesic (2000), Steadfast (1998, T26), Alloy (2000, a very clean face!) and Signal.
 Todd Masui also produced fonts for Nakedface.